ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics job get`
 {: #schematics-get-job}

-Retrieve the information of an existing {{site.data.keyword.bplong_notm}} job by using a job ID of the tasks and events for the executed playbook.
+Retrieve the information of an existing {{site.data.keyword.bplong_notm}} job by using a job ID.
 {: shortdesc}

 **Syntax**